 - Parisa Ataei, PhD candidate

-Past students, along with their theses or project reports are listed on my advising page, along with advice you should read if you're interested in applying to work with me.
+My past students, along with their theses or project reports are listed on my advising page, along with advice you should read if you're interested in applying to work with me.

 Elsewhere on the Web